JosephusPaye/Keen-UI/README.md

 Each component is built into a standalone file with all its dependencies included.
 You can use these individual standalone components without importing the rest of the library.
 The standalone components are located in the `lib/` folder.

+> **Note**
-**NOTE**: Standalone component files each contain their own dependencies, and many contain overlapping dependencies.
+> Standalone component files each contain their own dependencies, and many contain overlapping dependencies.
 As a result, using multiple standalone files may increase the size of your bundle due to duplicate code.

 ```js
 import { createApp } from "vue";